zjx20/urlproxy/README.md

 ### Template Functions

-All functions from [slim-sprig](https://github.com/go-task/slim-sprig) are available in the template context. `urlproxy` also provides other useful functions.
+All functions from [slim-sprig](https://github.com/go-task/slim-sprig) are available in the template context. `timeoutSec` can be 0, which means no timeout. `urlproxy` also provides other useful functions.

 * `httpReq(ctx, method, url, body, headers, timeoutSec)` - Initiates an http request.
 Returns a `ResponseWrapper` object.